haihala/MOS-6502-disassembler/README.md

 the path to the file, for example `python feed.py test-bin/test1.bin`.
 Optionally, you can add a `--verbose` flag after the path to get a bit more information.

+## generate-megabinary.py

+This script was used to generate the "megabinary".
+Simply put, it is a binary with one of each opcode and the operands set to 'FF' for each.
+This was then fed to the sample implementation at https://www.masswerk.at/6502/disassembler.html and the output compared to the web server's, same as other sample binaries.
+The main advantage of this approach, is that it tests the massive match expression that maps the opcodes to operations and address modes.
+A few mistakes were made when that table was being implemented which were caught with the megabinary test.

+The opcodes were derived directly from the reference page HTML.
+This was edited down to a csv variant with semicolons as separators and then fed to the python script in question.

 # CI